About version management

 Updates are breaking changes, and may require changes in your application code. | Because this may require code changes, update to the latest major version in a timeframe that works best for your team. |

 Sometimes new Android or Apple OS updates require changes to the Braze SDK.
-To ensure your app is compatible with newer phones, it’s important you keep your SDK up-to-date.
+To help keep your app compatible with newer phones, it’s important you keep your SDK up to date.

 About known issues